tanishka2198/Recognition-of-The-Best-Agents/README.md

 Your client is a Financial Distribution company.
 Over the last 10 years, they have created an offline distribution channel across country.
 They sell Financial products to consumers by hiring agents in their network.
 These agents are freelancers and get commission when they make a product sale.

 <h2>Overview of your client On-boarding process</h2>
-he Managers at your client are primarily responsible for recruiting agents.
+Managers at your client are primarily responsible for recruiting agents.
 Once a manager has identified a potential applicant, the would explain the business opportunity to the agent.
 Once the agent provides the consent, an application is made to your client to become an agent.
 This date is known as application_receipt_date.
 In the next 3 months, this potential agent has to undergo a 7 days training at the your client's branch (about Sales processes and various products) and clear a subsequent examination in order to become an agent.

 <h2>The problem - Who are the best agents?</h2>